-Gluten-Free Spiced Carrot Cake with Cardamom Cream Cheese Frosting is filled with warming spices, sweet carrots and golden raisins.
-This is the perfect celebration cake for any occasion!My husband had just two food wishes for his birthday last week — Smoky Sweet and Spicy Pork Ribs and carrot cake.
+Cardamom Cream Cheese Frosting is out of this world, and puts this gluten-free Spiced Carrot Cake over-the-top!
+Filled with warming spices, sweet carrots and golden raisins, this is a lovely celebration cake for any occasion!My husband had just two food wishes for his birthday last week — Smoky Sweet and Spicy Pork Ribs and carrot cake.

 I’ve made the ribs a dozen times now, so that was easy.
 I also whipped up a super delicious Asian-Style Slaw that was perfect with them.

 And it’s a good thing I started working on this gluten-free Spiced Carrot Cake a couple of days ahead of time, because I wasn’t happy with the first two versions.

 The Cardamom Cream Cheese Frosting was perfect on the first try, however.